btwotwo/nadoeda/README.md

-# annoying_reminders
+# Nadoeda

-`annoying_reminders` is a Rust-powered reminder system that not just reminds — it **nags** you until you take action.
+`nadoeda` is a Rust-powered reminder system that not just reminds — it **annoys** you until you take action.
 In addition, it asks you if you *really* did what you were supposed to do.
 It supports one-off and recurring daily reminders.

 ## ✨ Features